DeadBush225/DeadBush225/README.md

  - 📚 Interested in python, desktop and web development
  - 🌱 Currently learning pyqt5, c++ and qt
- - 🔥 Always loved using open source softwares which helped greatly helped me so,
+ - 🔥 Always loved using open source softwares which greatly helped me so,

 Looking forward to help others with my work